zeljkoobrenovic/grounded-architecture/_posts/2022-12-29-appendix-data-website-techniques.markdown

 Who says you need a high-tech toolbox to create dazzling visuals?
 Sometimes, sticking with the basics can yield the most elegant and effective results.
 Embrace the simplicity and power of plain old HTML, CSS, and the DOM.

 Earlier, I always used heavyweight visualization and UI frameworks to build interactive tools.
 But nowadays, I leave the heavy frameworks at the door.
-We’re going to show you how to create beautiful, functional interfaces with just the basics.
+You can create beautiful, functional interfaces with just the basics.
 No React, Angular, or Vue here – just pure, unadulterated HTML and CSS magic.

 ![](assets/images/data_site_simple_html.png)
 ***Figure 1:** Simple generated HTML visual of source code analysis results.*